 Childhood visual impairment impacts upon a child’s development, education, employment, and emotional and social prospects, and similarly effects the immediate family.
 Visual impairment also creates financial implications for society, impacting upon the provision of educational, social, and health services.

 In order to offer inclusive, efficient, and effective services and holistically support children and their families, Scotland needs an accurate number, location, and profile of visually impaired children.

 What did we do?

-John in collaboration with practitioners developed the UK’s first notification system of children with visual impairment (Ravenscroft et al, 2008).
+John in collaboration with practitioners developed the UK’s first notification system of children with visual impairment (Ravencroft et al, 2008).
 The Visual Impairment Scotland (VIS) Project addressed three key areas: